sckohen/covey.town/DESIGN.md

 All other files dealing with the town itself remained the same.

-##### Architecture
+### Architecture
 Essentially uses the same architecture as the orriginal code.
 The architecture uses Rest, and web sockets that we edited to work with spaces as seen above.
-More information in UML Diagram
+More information in UML Diagram and CRC Cards Below

+## UML Diagram And CRC Cards
-### CRC and UML Diagrams
+### CRC Cards

 working on creating CRC cards/UML diagrams using google doc. access here: